Louisiana breaks ground on new women’s prison - NewsBreak

 Six indicted for conspiring to commit wire fraud and money laundering

-Six people, five of whom are from Louisiana, have been indicted for allegedly conspiring to commit bank fraud and money laundering.
+NEW ORLEANS, La.
+(KLFY) – Six people, five of whom are from Louisiana, have been indicted for allegedly conspiring to commit bank fraud and money laundering.
+Ryan P. Mullen, 41, of Jayess, Ms. Duane A. Dufrene, 55, of Destrehan, La.
+Dillon J. Arceneaux, 31, of Marrero, La.
+Lance M....

 Louisiana Man Charged in Connection with Deducting Employee Payroll Taxes and Failing to Send them to the IRS